ONNSFA on Facebook

 • American Indian Science & Engineering Society

-The American Indian Science and Engineering Society (AISES) helps students move forward in their educational journeys by providing a wide range of programs and scholarship opportunities.
+The American Indian Science and Engineering Society (AISES) helps students advance their educational journeys by providing a wide range of programs and scholarship opportunities.
 To apply, you must be an AISES member.
-AISES student members have access to other scholarships for American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, and Indigenous peoples of Canada through the Online Application System (OASIS).
-Information about all scholarships may be found at www.aises.org/scholarships or by going to https://cobellscholar.academicworks.com
+AISES student members have access to additional scholarships for American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, and Indigenous peoples of Canada through the Online Application System (OASIS).
+Information about all scholarships may be found at www.aises.org/scholarships or at https://cobellscholar.academicworks.com.

 • Catching the Dream

-Eligibility: Enrolled members of a federally recognized, state recognized or terminated tribe and ¼ or more degree American Indian.
-All awards are based on merit, academic achievement and ambition.
-Students must attend an accredited college or university on a full-time basis, seeking a BA or higher.
+Eligibility: Enrolled members of a federally recognized, state recognized, or terminated tribe and ¼ or more degree American Indian.
+All awards are based on merit, academic achievement, and ambition.
+Students must attend an accredited college or university on a full-time basis and seek a BA or higher.
 Additional requirements are listed on the CTD application.

 • Funding Your Medical Assistant Program

-Medical assisting is one of the fastest growing career fields in the country, with the Bureau of Labor Statistics projecting 23% growth nationally between 2014 and 2024.
-As the demand continues to increase, competition for the best talent is expected to heighten.
-Completing a postsecondary education is paramount, yet students may have concerns about financing their education.
-Learn about the different types of financial aid opportunities available to medical assistant students, including medical assistant scholarships, grants and loans.
+Medical assisting is one of the fastest-growing career fields in the country, with the Bureau of Labor Statistics projecting 23% growth nationally between 2014 and 2024.
+As demand continues to increase, competition for the best talent is expected to intensify.
+Completing postsecondary education is paramount, yet students may have concerns about financing their studies.
+Learn about the different types of financial aid available to medical assistant students, including scholarships, grants, and loans.

 Deadline(s): Varies